-How To Tie A Man Bun
+How To Tie The Bun

 Take the tail and pass it through the elastic band, as you would a regular ponytail.
 Pass the hair again through the elastic band, but stopping once the knot part of the bun is formed (roughly half the distance of the end of the scooped hair).
-Now, close and circle the elastic band on the end of hair, not too loose that the bun could fall out, and not too tight that you get a migraine.
+Now, close and circle the elastic band on the end of hair, not too loose that the man bun could fall out, and not so tight that you get a migraine.

-Taking Care A Man Bun
+Taking Care Of Your Bun